 - Filter Change Indicator.
 AirDoctor 2000 has 2 indicator lights – one for the Carbon filter and one for the UltraHEPA filter.
 When the light comes up, it is time to change filters.

 - Dim Mode.
-What this feature does is turns off the lights.
-Simple, but not all air purifiers has it.
-It is a must-feature during the night if you want to keep the air purifier on but don’t want to see bright lights.
+What this feature does is turn off the lights.
+It’s simple, but not all air purifiers have it.
+It is a must-feature at night if you want to keep the air purifier on but don’t want to see bright lights.

 - A timer lets you turn off the air purifier after a particular time.
 For example, you can set up a minimum of 1 to maximum 24hrs.

 - Control Lockout.
-When this setting is activated, controls are no longer able to press.
+When this setting is activated, controls are no longer able to be pressed.
 This is handy for those who have a child or pets who could accidentally push buttons.

 Are there any features missing?

 Yes, AirDoctor 2000 doesn’t have a wifi and remote control.
 However, there are many models out there that can be controlled through the phone remotely.

 Yes, you can live without these features, but I like new technologies, so I would love to see this on the following AirDoctor air purifiers.

 AirDoctor 2000 Noise Level

 AirDoctor 2000 noise level is 40 dB at the lowest speed and 55dB at the highest.

 I know many brands call their units quiet performers, and AirDoctor does the same, but that’s the industry’s average.
 If the air purifier goes below 60dB on the highest fan speed, that’s very good.